-And earlier this year, the Department of Energy released its first National Transmission Needs study.
+Last year, the Department of Energy released its first National Transmission Needs study.

 It shows that we need to expand the country’s transmission system 57% by 2035 to match current demand growth and clean energy policies.

-And less than 700 miles of transmission lines were built last year.
+Less than 700 miles of transmission lines were built last year.

 The lack of transmission capacity is already draining our wallets through higher energy prices.
-In 2022, congestion on the U.S. power grid caused consumers to pay $20.8 billion more than they should have had to.
+In 2022, congestion on the U.S. power grid caused consumers to pay $20.8 billion more than they had to.